JuliaPy/PyCall.jl/README.md

 ## Installation

 Within Julia, just use the package manager to run `Pkg.add("PyCall")` to install the files.
-Julia 0.4 or later and Python 2.7 or later are required.
+Julia 0.4 is required.

 The latest development version of PyCall is available from
 <https://github.com/stevengj/PyCall.jl>.
 If you want to switch to
 this after installing the package, run `Pkg.checkout("PyCall"); Pkg.build("PyCall")`.

-If a `python` executable is not found (see below), `Pkg.add("PyCall")` or `Pkg.build("PyCall")` will use the [Conda.jl](https://github.com/Luthaf/Conda.jl) package to install a minimal Python distribution (via
+By default on Mac and Windows systems, `Pkg.add("PyCall")` or `Pkg.build("PyCall")` will use the [Conda.jl](https://github.com/Luthaf/Conda.jl) package to install a minimal Python distribution (via